 Under the terms of Section 42 of the Civic Government (Scotland) Act 1982, a late hours catering licence is required for the use of premises between the hours of 11pm and 5am for the sale of, or consumption of food by the public.

 The definition of 'food' has the meaning given in Section 1 of the Food Safety Act 1990.

 Before applying for a licence you must contact the Planning Service for advice in relation to planning consent in relation to your proposals.

 It would be beneficial if you could contact the Environmental Health Service for information and advice in relation to the standards to be met.

 Should you be proposing any internal alterations to the premises, you are advised to contact Building Standards for advice in relation to whether any a building warrant is required.

-A Site Notice should be displayed at or near the premises for a period of 21 days to coincide with the application being lodged with this office.
-Following which the Certificate of Compliance form should be completed and returned to this office within 7 days.
-The time limit for lodgement of objections is 28 days from the date of application.
+A site notice should be displayed at, or near the premises for a period of 21 days to coincide with the application being lodged with us.
+Following which the certificate of compliance form should be completed and returned to us within seven days.